-Adaptation Dye-Job: Joe seems to get a new hair color with every new anime adaptation despiste the manga clearly describing him as having brown hair.
-In the 60' series he has black hair.
-In the 79' series his hair changes to a dirty blonde, he finally gets brown hair prior to the Defenders of the Vortex OVA, only to be switched to orange in the 2012 movie (and American reboot).
+Adaptation Dye-Job: Joe seems to get a new hair color with every new anime adaptation despite the manga clearly describing him as having "chestnut" hair (simplified to "brown" in Tokyopop's release), although Ishinomori later refers to him as a "blond" in the Aztec arc.
+In the early Toei films and '68 series, he has black hair.
+In the '79 series, his hair changed to a dirty mustard-like blond.
+He finally received brown hair in the Legend of the Super Galaxy film and 2001 series, only for it to be switched to a gingery orange shade in the 2012 movie.

 Laser-Guided Amnesia: Starts the 2012 film with this, though he's aware that he's not entirely human.
 Due to his age and how cyborgs age, it's just easier to erase his memory and have him relive high school every three years.

 Mundane Utility: Can be seen using his acceleration to get fresh ingredients to 006's restaurant, at one point.